Schermer

 Schermer ([ˈsxɛrmər]) is a former municipality in the Netherlands, in the province of North Holland.
-The name came from "skir mere", which means "bright lake" (ref.
-Groenedijk, 2000).
-Since 2015 it has been a part of Alkmaar.
+The name comes from "skir mere", which means "bright lake".
+Since 2015 it has been a part of the municipality of Alkmaar.

-The municipality of Schermer included not only the Schermer polder, but also the polders Oterleek, Mijzenpolder, and Eilandspolder.
+The municipality of Schermer included not only the Schermer polder, but also the polders of Oterleek, Mijzenpolder and Eilandspolder.

 History

 Around 800 AD, the area that was the municipality of Schermer was covered in peat, and a small river called the Schermer flowed through it.
-Because of peat-digging by man, and storm floods, this small river had by 1250 developed into an inland lake with an open connection with the Zuyderzee.
+Because of peat-digging and storm floods, this small river had by 1250 developed into an inland lake with an open connection with the Zuyderzee.
 In the 17th century private investors started draining the largest part of the lake, leaving the southern part, the Alkmaardermeer, intact.
 In 1635, 47.7 km2 of polder was drained, whereupon the land was divided among the shareholders.
 In 1970, the village of Zuid- en Noord-Schermer was merged into Schermer.

 Population centres

-The municipality of Schermer consisted of the following cities, towns, villages and/or districts: Driehuizen, Grootschermer, Oterleek, Schermerhorn, Stompetoren, Zuidschermer.
+The municipality of Schermer included the following small towns and villages: Driehuizen, Grootschermer, Oterleek, Schermerhorn, Stompetoren, Zuidschermer.
 The latter two are located in the Schermer polder.

 Topography

-Dutch Topographic map of the municipality of Schermer, 2013.
+Map of the municipality of Schermer, 2013.

 Local government

-The municipal council of Schermer consisted of eleven seats, which were divided as follows:
+The municipal council of Schermer consisted of eleven seats, which were divided as follows at the 2010 local elections: